Sun shines on a stormy day

-LONDON (Reuters) - Sun Yang was stripped down to the waist and halfway through his post-race interviews at the Olympic pool when he stopped and scrunched his fists to his eyes to prevent a teary flood of emotion.
+LONDON (Reuters) - Sun Yang was stripped down to the waist and halfway through his post-race media interviews when he had to stop and scrunch his fists to his eyes to prevent a teary flood of emotion.

 Three minutes and 40.14 seconds to be precise, just 0.07 outside of the world record for the 400 meters freestyle set by Germany’s Paul Biedermann back in the bodysuit days when technology boosted the times.